Updated: June 11, 2023.

 No. 2: Check the website using Semrush or another SEO tool

-The next step after manually reviewing the website and before getting into the details is to simply analyze the website using one of the most popular SEO tools, such as Semrush or Ahrefs.
+The next step after manually reviewing the website and before getting into the details is to simply analyze the website using one of the most popular SEO tools, such as

 Run the website analysis and pay attention to things, such as domain metrics, backlinks, overall visibility, organic traffic, organic keywords, and traffic trends to get a general “feel”.
 This is an essential step!